 As an alternative, a virtual machine lets you run an operating system within an operating system.

 Trial run for new operating systems

 Dual-boot is a great way for users to try a new operating system.
 With dual-boot, you can try a new OS (operating system) and still boot into your original OS whenever you want.
 A dual-boot configuration can be especially beneficial to network administrators or computer technicians who need to support or work with multiple system types.

-Aside from testing a new operating system, dual boot is also helpful in determining the compatibility of an application with your present computing environment.
-The dry run of applications is done on a separate installation.
-How can you figure out if one of your previous games will work with a new OS if you will not test it?
-By doing dual boot, you can ensure that the application is compatible with both systems before deleting the previous setup.
+Aside from testing a new operating system, dual-boot is also helpful in determining the compatibility of an application with your present computing environment.
+For example, a user could perform a dry run of an application on a separate OS installation.
+Doing this would ensure that the software is compatible with both systems before deleting their previous setup.

 Another advantage of dual-boot is that it can make one computer functional for different users.
 For example, in a home setting, dual-boot lets you keep your work or files from being infected by questionable software downloaded by your kids.
 Or, for instance, you may have a Mac user and a PC user in your home.
 Dual-booting makes one machine work for both parties.